cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-conversion.md

 ## Compatibility

-`CREATE CONVERSION` is a Greenplum Database extension.
+`CREATE CONVERSION` is a Cloudberry Database extension.
 There is no `CREATE CONVERSION` statement in the SQL standard, but there is a `CREATE TRANSLATION` statement that is very similar in purpose and syntax.

 ## See Also